 - Book flights into Toronto.
 We suggest you arrive at least a week before the start of classes to give yourself some time to settle in.

 - Arrange for accommodation.

 - Arrange for transportation from the Toronto airport to your place of accommodation.

 - Log in to myCentennial and set up your Centennial email address so you don’t miss any important information!

-- Register online for Orientation.
+- Register for Orientation.

 - Pack your bags!

 - Before you leave, it is a good idea to confirm your flight and select your seats.

 - Know what to expect at the airport when you land.

 - Remember to confirm transportation arrangement from the Toronto airport.